 The unit provides an overview of some major concepts and thinkers in the Western philosophical tradition that are relevant for the study of theology.
-It is suitable both as a preparation for theological studies and also as an introduction for students wishing to pursue further philosophical studies.
-Thinkers studied will include some or all of Plato, Aristotle, Anselm, Aquinas, Descartes, Locke, Hume, Kant, Nietzsche, Gadamer and Heidegger.
-Themes studied will include some or all of the following: arguments for the existence of God, the classical attributes of God, religious language, natural law, political philosophy, the human person, ethics and the nature of the good, the problem of evil, and the nature of scientific knowledge.
+It is suitable both as a preparation for theological studies and as an introduction for students wishing to pursue further philosophical studies.
+Thinkers studied will include some or all of Plato, Aristotle, Anselm, Aquinas, Descartes, Locke, Hume, Kant, Nietzsche, Gadamer, and Heidegger.
+Themes studied will include some or all of the following: arguments for the existence of God, the classical attributes of God, religious language, natural law, political philosophy, the human person, ethics, the problem of evil, and the nature of scientific knowledge.
+(This unit may be offered in intensive mode.)

 Points: 18.0